RevenueHunt/docs/docs/reference/quiz-builder.md

 Be careful when using exclusions.
 Once a collection of products is excluded from a choice, the products from that collection will never show on the resutls page, even if they were upvoted in another choice earlier/later.

-**Missing collections or collections show (0) products?**  - You may need to run a [Catalog Sync]() to update the app.
+**Missing collections or collections show (0) products?**  - You may need to run a [Catalog Sync](https://docs.revenuehunt.com/how-to-guides/how-to-sync-catalog/) to update the app.

 ## Link Products

 ![quiz builder link products](/images/manual_quizbuilder_linkproducts.png)

-In the Link Products tab, you can link individual product varaints from your store to choices.
+In the Link Products tab, you can link individual product variants from your store to choices.

 Once a product variant is linked to a choice and the customer picks that choice, that product variant will receive 1 vote.